 If you have a square room to work with, consider the symmetry and balance a square dining room table can bring.
 Plus, with a leaf, you can expand from square to rectangle…go from casual to formal…and transition from every day to special occasion.

-Like a round dining table, a square table fosters a more intimate dining experience, since everyone is equal distance apart.
+A square table also fosters a more intimate entertaining experience, since everyone is equal distance apart.

 Times have changed.
 Gone are the days when having a dedicated dining room and eat-in kitchen is the norm.
 Now it’s become more of the exception thanks to open concept living.